How Much Food Should I Feed My Dog?

 Dog Feeding Schedule: How Often To Feed Dogs and Puppies

-As for how often you should feed your dog, Dr. Reidenbach says she likes to feed adult dogs twice per day—once in the morning and then again in the evening.
+As for how often to feed your dog, Dr. Reidenbach says she likes to feed adult dogs twice per day—once in the morning and then again in the evening.

 “I find that multiple meals helps to spread out blood sugar spikes and troughs and avoids excessive feelings of hunger.
 I typically give half of their calories at each meal,” she says.